Non-unique equilibrium measures and freezing phase transitions for matrix cocycles for negative $t$: Introduction and statement of results

 A well-studied class of matrix cocycles are \emph{one-step cocycles} which are defined as follows.
 Assume that $\Si=\{1,...,k\}^{\Z}$ is a symbolic space and $T:\Si \rightarrow \Si$ is the shift map, i.e. $T(x_{l})_{l\in \Z}=(x_{l+1})_{l\in \Z}$.
 Given a $k$-tuple of matrices $\textbf{A}=(A_{1},\ldots,A_{k})\in \glr^{k}$ , we associate with it the locally constant map $\mathcal{A}:\Si \rightarrow \glr$ given by $\mathcal{A}(x)=A_{x_{0}}$.
 The $k$-tuple of matrices $\textbf{A}$ is called the generator of the one-step cocycle $\A$.
 For any length $n$ word $I=i_{0}, \ldots, i_{n-1},$ we denote

 Therefore, when $\A$ is a one-step cocycle,

 In this paper, we focus on the norm potential of matrix cocycles, which provide well-known examples of non-additive potentials.
-If $\mathcal{A} : \Sigma \to \mathrm{GL}_d(\mathbb{R})$ is a matrix cocycle and $t\in \R$.
-Then, $t\Phi_{\A}:=(t\log \|\A^{n}\|)_{n=1}^{\infty}$ is sub-additive when $t \geq 0$ and super-additive when $t<0$.
+If $\mathcal{A} : \Sigma \to \mathrm{GL}_d(\mathbb{R})$ is a matrix cocycle and $t\in \R$, then $t\Phi_{\A}:=(t\log \|\A^{n}\|)_{n=1}^{\infty}$ is sub-additive when $t \geq 0$ and super-additive when $t<0$.
 By the results mentioned above, when $t\geq 0$, there is an equilibrium measure for $t\Phi_{\A}$.
 It is known that if a matrix cocycle $\A$ satisfies the quasi-multiplicativity property, then there is a unique equilibrium measure with the Gibbs property for $t\Phi_{\A}$ for all $t\in\R_+$ (see e.g., \cite{feng09, feng11, park20, MP-uniqueequ}).

 In the super-additive case, $t\Phi_{\mathcal{A}}$ for $t < 0$, much less is known.
 Apart from some well-understood cases, such as the strongly conformal, reducible, or dominated settings (see e.g., \cite[Proposition 5.8]{Moh22-Lyapunov}), there are not many general results concerning equilibrium measures for $t\Phi_{\mathcal{A}}$ in the super-additive regime.
-An exception is the recent result in \cite{Rush}, which applies for values of $t$ in a neighborhood of zero.
+An exception is the recent results in \cite{Rush, Mohammadpour-Varandas-statistical}, which apply to values of $t$ in a neighborhood of zero.